Trapar-waves/react-three-maplibre/README.md

 ## 🛠️ Usage

+Explain how to run and use the project after installation.

 ### Available Scripts

 Common scripts available via `npm run <script>`, `yarn <script>`, or `pnpm <script>`:

-* `dev`: Starts the development server with automatic browser opening.
+* `dev`: Starts the development server with hot module replacement (HMR) using Rsbuild.
-* `build`: Creates a production-ready build.
+* `build`: Creates a production-ready build of the project.
-* `preview`: Serves the production build locally for testing purposes.
+* `preview`: Previews the production build locally.

 Example:
 ```bash